fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 ## Changes since draft-fenner-pim-deterministic-ecmp-00

+- Remove the note about coming up with a different term than Color, it feels like Color will suffice

+- Added memory layout for IPv6 address hashing

 - Added {{cisco-compatibility}} contributed by Stig about Cisco's deterministic hashing

 - Corrected sample hash values in {{sample-hash-values}}